-The 25-year-old has defended the Liga champion's decision to sell him and the current Chelsea winger, as he has made it clear only the very best succeed at Madrid right away.QPR midfielder Esteban Granero has stressed that Real Madrid is not to blame for the departure of players such as current Chelsea star Juan Mata and himself.
+The 25-year-old has defended the Liga champions' decision to sell him and the current Chelsea winger, as he has made it clear only the very best succeed at los Blancos right away

 "Real Madrid are the greatest team in the world and playing for them - especially for the people in the academy - cannot be easy.
 If it was easy the team wouldn't be that big and that good."

 Granero left Madrid for Loftus Road on a permanent basis in the summer transfer window, while Mata said farewell to the Santiago Bernabeu side in 2007 when he joined Valencia before departing for Stamford Bridge last summer.